JesseEmond/blitz-2023-inscription/README.md

 Two years ago, we were [hardcoding an HTTP server in C++ and reading/writing ints _fast_](https://github.com/JesseEmond/blitz-2021-chal).
-Last year, we were [packing tetrominoes](https://github.com/JesseEmond/blitz-2022-inscription) with the added fun of msanfacon@ pretending he was participating and beating us on the leaderboard (spoiler alert -- he was changing his score in the database).
+Last year, we were [packing tetrominoes](https://github.com/JesseEmond/blitz-2022-inscription) with the added fun of [Marc Sanfaçon](https://twitter.com/msanfacon) pretending he was participating and beating us on the leaderboard (spoiler alert -- he was changing his score in the database).

 For this year's [Coveo Blitz](https://2023.blitz.codes/) registration challenge, the [NP-hard](https://en.wikipedia.org/wiki/NP-hardness) problem of choice was